Fabric Inspection in the Garment Industry: Processes and Best Practices

 - Record any defects.
 Defects must be recorded for every roll and clearly identified on the roll ticket.
 Records must be kept.

-There are two methods is available in the garments industry.
-They are 4 point system and 10 point system.
-But 4 point system is vastly used in the garment industry for fabric inspection.
-Normally 4 point system is used for better quality of fabric inspection.
-In the apparel industry, 4 point system is calculated on the basis of fabric cut mark and hole or opening.
+There are two methods available in the garment industry.
+They are the 4-point system and 10-point system.
+But the 4-point system is vastly used in the garment industry for fabric inspection.
+Normally, 4 point system is used for better quality of fabric inspection.
+In the apparel industry, the 4-point system is calculated on the basis of fabric cut mark and hole or opening.
 They are as follows-

 On the basic of cut mark